Humberside Geologist no 18

 It was a couple of years after graduating that I joined the Hull Geological Society and started attending meetings.
 Some of these stand out in my memory.

-There was one indoor meeting when there was a lecture about ‘tunnelling in ancient Rome’ where the lecturer showed a lot of black and white projector slides of tunnels under ancient Rome.
-The guest speaker got to the end of the 80 slide carrousel and there was almost a collective sigh of relief from the audience, followed by a groan when he asked for the “next carousel please”!
+There was one indoor meeting when there was a lecture about ‘Tunnelling in Ancient Rome’ where the lecturer showed a lot of black and white projector slides of tunnels under ancient Rome.
+The guest speaker got to the end of the 80 slide carousel and there was almost a collective sigh of relief from the audience, followed by a groan when he asked for the “next carousel please”!
 The Secretary Ken Fenton gave a vote of thanks to the speaker in which he said it was the best HGS lecture he had attended all Winter; he was being honest because in reality he had missed the other five due to work commitments teaching a biology night class!

 I remember a field trip to the Holderness Coast using public transport one autumn.
 There were just two of us, myself and Ken Fenton, who led the trip.
 We travelled by train to Bridlington Station and walked down the coast to Hornsea.
 Ken was an excellent communicator and passed on his knowledge of the Quaternary geology.
 At the time there was a nudist beach at Fraisthorpe and there were some nudists huddled under the cliff slowly turning blue; we chose not to disturb them.
 At Hornsea we went for a pint in a pub before catching the bus back to Hull.